RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LESSONS/05_Remote_Logging_Setup-(rsyslog).md

 6. **Configure rsyslog on node2 to Send Logs to node1**

-   Add the following entries to the `/etc/rsyslog.conf` file on node2 to forward logs to the central log host (node1):
+   Add the following entries to the `/etc/rsyslog.conf` file on node2 to forward logs with "info and above" to the central log host (node1):

    ```bash
    [root@node2 ~]# vim /etc/rsyslog.conf